Richard Donner

-Richard Donner (born Richard Donald Schwartzberg; April 24, 1930 – July 5, 2021) was an American filmmaker whose notable works included some of the most financially-successful films during the New Hollywood era.
-According to film historian Michael Barson, Donner was "one of Hollywood's most reliable makers of action blockbusters".
-His career spanned over 50 years, crossing multiple genres and filmmaking trends.
+Richard Donner (born Richard Donald Schwartzberg; April 24, 1930 – July 5, 2021) was an American filmmaker.
+Described as "one of Hollywood's most reliable makers of action blockbusters", Donner directed some of the most financially successful films of the 1970s and 1980s.
+His 50-year career crossed genres and influenced trends among filmmakers across the world.

 Donner began his career in 1957 as a television director.
-In the 1960s, Donner directed episodes of the series The Rifleman, The Man from U.N.C.L.E., The Fugitive, The Twilight Zone, The Banana Splits, and many others.
-He made his film debut with the low-budget aviation drama X-15 in 1961, but had his critical and commercial breakthrough with the horror film The Omen in 1976.
+In the 1960s, he directed episodes of the series The Rifleman, The Man from U.N.C.L.E., The Fugitive, The Twilight Zone, The Banana Splits, and many others.
+Donner made his film debut with the low-budget aviation drama X-15 in 1961, but had his critical and commercial breakthrough with the horror film The Omen in 1976.
 He directed the landmark superhero film Superman in 1978, which provided an inspiration for the fantasy film genre to eventually gain artistic respectability and commercial dominance.
 Donner later went on to direct films in the 1980s such as The Goonies and Scrooged, while reinvigorating the buddy cop film genre with the Lethal Weapon series.

-Donner and his wife Lauren owned their production company The Donners' Company (formerly Donner/Shuler Donner Productions), best known for co- executive producing the Free Willy and X-Men franchises.
-Donner also produced the Tales from the Crypt television series and co-wrote several comic books for Superman publisher DC Comics.
-In 2000, Donner received the President's Award from the Academy of Science Fiction, Fantasy & Horror Films.
+Donner and his wife, Lauren, owned a production company, The Donners' Company, which is most successful for producing the Free Willy and X-Men film franchises.
+Donner also produced Tales from the Crypt and co-wrote several comic books for Superman publisher DC Comics.
+In 2000, Donner received the President's Award from the Academy of Science Fiction, Fantasy and Horror Films.

 Early years

 Richard Donald Schwartzberg was born in the Bronx, New York City, to Russian Jewish parents, Hattie (Horowitz) and Fred Schwartzberg.
-His father owned a small furniture-manufacturing business and his mother was a stay at home mother.
+His father owned a small furniture-manufacturing business and his mother was a housewife.
 He had a sister, Joan.
-His grandfather owned a movie theatre in Brooklyn, which had an early influence on his perception of film.
+His grandfather owned a Brooklyn movie theatre which had an early influence on his perception of film.

 After graduating from high school, Donner served in the U.S. Navy, becoming an aerial photographer.
 He briefly attended New York University but left to pursue a career in acting, relocating to Los Angeles and adopting the stage name "Richard Donner".

 Television

 Initially, Donner wanted to develop a career as an actor.
-He gained a bit part in a television program directed by Martin Ritt, who encouraged Donner to become a director instead.
+He gained a big part in a television program directed by Martin Ritt, who encouraged Donner to become a director instead.
 Ritt hired Donner as his assistant.
 Later, Donner was on the staff of Desilu, where he directed commercials.
 He made the transition into television dramas in the late 1950s, directing some episodes of the Steve McQueen western serial Wanted Dead or Alive and the Chuck Connors western The Rifleman.